 Q: Can I still get pregnant?

 A: Yes – progesterone therapy preserves fertility in non-atypical cases.
-Discuss risks with your doctor if you have atypical changes.
+Discuss risks with your gynaecologist if you have atypical changes.

 Q: Will the hyperplasia come back?